 Aristotle said, “Well begun is half done.”
 You can ensure your future training success by taking some key steps now.
 The first is getting the right equipment.
 Visit a 3-Day outfitter or another specialty running/walking shoe store.
 Ask the salesperson to analyze your gait and fit you with shoes designed for an endurance walking event.
 Once you find the perfect fit, you’ll want to buy two pairs of shoes, so you can alternate while training and won’t wear any one pair out.
 Click here for more shoe shopping tips.

-Read your Training Handbook and view our suggested 24-week training schedule.
-If you can currently walk three miles comfortably, you can follow this schedule as it appears.
+Read your Training Handbook (coming soon) and view our suggested 24-week or 16-week training schedule.
+If you can currently walk three miles comfortably, you can follow the schedule as it appears.
 If you cannot currently walk three miles then start with one mile, build up over the next two weeks to a three-mile walk and then join the program.
 If you can walk much further than three miles then you can skip down the program or wait until the program catches up with you.